learn-anything/books/readme.md

 ## Key
 The number after the book name stands for the year in which the book was written in.
 All books are put in their respective category and are sorted from oldest to newest.

-Emojis after the book show if the book is free or not.
+Emojis befoes the books show if the book is free or not.

 |  Emoji |  Meaning |
 |---|---|